Updated: April 06, 2026

 Long-distance moves are more complicated.
 Sometimes the same team handles everything, but often different teams are involved: one loads, the other unloads.

-• If there’s only one team, you can tip them all at the end or split the tip into two parts.
+- If there’s only one team, you can tip them all at the end or split the tip into two parts.
 Many people tip at the end so they can assess the results.

-• If there are different teams (which is more common), it’s better to tip them separately: one after loading, the other after unloading.
+- If there are different teams (which is more common), it’s better to tip them separately: one after loading, the other after unloading.
 And evaluate their work separately.

 How to Tip Movers: Boston Best Practices

 The easiest way to tip movers in Boston is to give each mover cash.
-You can also use digital payment apps (Venmo, Zelle, Cash App), and sometimes you can add a tip to your card payment— but it’s best to confirm in advance that the movers will actually receive it.
+You can also use digital payment apps (Venmo, Cash App), and sometimes you can add a tip to your card payment— but it’s best to confirm in advance that the movers will actually receive it.
 You can give the money to the foreman, but only if you’re sure he’ll divide it up fairly.

 For local moves, it’s best to tip at the end, after unloading.
 For long-distance moves, tip each team separately: one after loading, the other after unloading.
 If there’s only one team, you can give the whole amount at the end or split it into two payments.

 Prepare the cash in advance so it’s on hand on moving day.
 And don’t forget to say “thank you”—that’s important too.
+You can also leave a good review for the movers on Google or Yelp.
+During particularly cold winter days, you can treat the movers to tea or coffee.